|Correcting Magnetic Anomalies.

 anomaly is with a GPS receiver.

-To do this, find the location of
+To begin, find the location of

-Station-A with a GPS receiver.
-Then find another
+Station-A with a GPS receiver, then find another

 location about 50 feet away from Station-A that is due